fegonfe/arm64v8challenge/README.md

 * Registry type: Azure Container Registry
 * Connection name: acr-serviceconnection
 * Azure subscription: {your subscription}
-* Azure container registry: {fill it with the value of the $containerRegistry variable}
+* Azure container registry: {select the registry created in step 2}

 **Step 4.** Create a new repo on Azure Repo (or github).